-Staff and resources: The Director, Automation / Technology Coordinator, Automation / Technology Consultant, Technology Consultant, Continuing Education Coordinator, Training and Web Development Consultant, Youth Services Consultant and Human Resources and Financial Specialist are responsible for providing services to member libraries.
+Staff and resources: The Director, Director of Information Technology, Automation / Technology Consultant, Technology Consultant, Continuing Education Coordinator, Training and Web Development Consultant, Youth Services Consultant and Human Resources and Financial Specialist are responsible for providing services to member libraries.
 The consultants collaborate with each other to provide improved service.